wmartinmimi/nvim-config/README.md

 *LSP servers must be installed separately and on $PATH.*

-Run `:LspConfigDocs` to list all possible lsp integrations with some instructions on how to install them.
+Run `:help lspconfig-all` to list all possible lsp integrations with some instructions on how to install them.

 Some of the lsp presets here is configured to use the `bun` runtime.